NoahAndrews/SynchronizedMediaPlayer/README.md

 addition, if you host a server using a modified version of my source code, you must make those modifications available as well, even if you don't distribute a binary version.
-The full license is in [LICENSE.txt.](LICENSE.txt) If I end up making a reusable module for the network synchronization functionality, I may release it under a more liberal license.
+The full license is in [LICENSE.txt.](LICENSE.txt) The reusable module for the network synchronization functionality is being released under the much more liberal MIT license.
+You can effectively do whatever you want with that code, as long as you give me proper credit for it and include the license.

 Copyright (C) 2016 Noah Andrews